Learn Spanish in Latin America: the ins and outs

 Spanish Language course: group or private?

 The best way to really learn Spanish in South America is to take a Spanish language course.
-Traveling through the country and talking to the locals is really not the same; and usually you end up speaking mainly English with the fellow travelers.
-However, it is often possible to improve your Spanish skills while traveling around (without lessons if necessary), if you already have a good foundation.
+Traveling through the country and talking to locals is really different, and usually you end up speaking mostly English with fellow travelers.
+However, it is often possible to improve your Spanish skills while traveling (without lessons, if necessary) if you already have a good foundation.
 But if you are a beginner in Spanish, a language course is really the best way to kick-start your Spanish, whether or not in combination with DuoLingo.

 All schools in Latin America offer group and private lessons.
 The advantage of group lessons is the dynamics between the different students.
-You also often learn from the other students and you easily get to know a lot of new people.
+You also often learn from other students, and you easily get to know many new people.

 There are even ‘travelling language courses’, also known as traveling classrooms.
 These are Spanish language courses where you don’t get Spanish lessons in one place, but learn Spanish while you travel with a group and a teacher to different places and do great tours.
 Popular destinations for these traveling classrooms are Costa Rica & Panama, Ecuador and Peru.